ICF Tornado Safe Rooms or Shelters for Homes and Small Businesses

 To ensure a tornado safe house that best protects the occupants during a tornado event, the Federal Emergency Management Association (FEMA) highly recommends a tornado safe room or shelter, built according to FEMA guidelines.

 A residential safe room built with Fox Blocks insulated concrete forms (ICF) meets and exceeds the criteria for a FEMA residential safe room design for a continuous load path and impact resistance.
-In the event of a dangerous tornado, a safe room built with Fox Blocks ICF can ensure the safety of a home’s occupants.
+In the event of a dangerous tornado, a safe room built with ICF can ensure the safety of a home’s occupants.

 The Benefits of FEMA Approved Safe Rooms or Storm Shelters